 Member Since: 2015

-Professor Schneider has published 17 books and over 100 refereed journal articles that focus on the family, social context of schooling, and sociology of knowledge.
+Professor Schneider has published 20 books and over 100 refereed journal articles that focus on the family, social context of schooling, and sociology of knowledge.
 She received her Ph.D. from Northwestern University.
-She is the past President of the American Educational Research Association, a fellow of the American Association for the Advancement of Science, and a fellow in the National Academy of Education and Association of Psychological Science.
-She recently was awarded an honorary degree from the University of Helsinki and elected into Finland’s Academy of Science and Letters.
+She is a past President of the American Educational Research Association, a fellow of the American Association for the Advancement of Science, and a fellow in the National Academy of Education and Association of Psychological Science.
+She has been awarded an honorary degree from the University of Helsinki and elected into Finland’s Academy of Science and Letters.